m3g4p0p/from-html/README.md

 const confirmBtn = overlay.querySelector('.modal__confirm-btn')
 ```

-... but that's still quite verbose, and you have to keep the query selectors in sync with the markup.
+... but it's still quite verbose, and you have to keep the query selectors in sync with the markup.
 So here's how it looks like using `fromHTML()`:

 ```javascript
 import fromHTML from 'from-html'